rtgarden/minecraftacademy/minecart/rails.md

 a button can also be used for selection of destination systems

-fancy switching mechanisms can include entrances for chest carts and hoppers
+fancy switching mechanisms can include entrances for chest carts and hoppers which

+are seperate from the ones used by players and detected using trapped carts